 The Threatened Species Bake Off is an invitation to Australians to bake a dessert in the shape of a threatened species.
 The Bake Off aims to build awareness in the community about Australia’s remarkable and unique threatened wildlife.

-The Threatened Species Commissioner is delighted to announce the Threatened Species Bake Off for the sixth year running in 2022!
+The Threatened Species Commissioner is delighted to announce the Threatened Species Bake Off for the seventh year running in 2023!

 7 September – Threatened Species Day – why not hold an event to celebrate threatened species and eat cake?!

 Using your baking skills, produce a baked creation that resembles or represents an Australian native threatened species and share it with the Threatened Species Commissioner on social media.
 A list of nationally threatened species can be found on the right under resources.

 Upload an image of your baked creation to Facebook, Twitter, or Instagram by using the hashtag #TSBakeOff2023 and tag the Threatened Species Commissioner.
 Include your first name, the species and the category you are entering.
 If you are unable to enter via social media, please send your entry to email@example.com.